Software

 Key Features

-• Spam score - Generate a quick deliverability score for sending emails.
+• Spam score - Generate a quick deliverability score.

 • Authentication checks - Review SPF, DKIM, and DMARC setup.

-• DNS and email domain checks - Identify configuration issues tied to email providers.
+• DNS and domain checks - Identify email configuration issues.

-• Content review - Spot subject lines and body content flagged by spam filters.
+• Content review - Spot copy flagged by spam filters.

-• Shareable reports - Provide detailed insights teams can act on together.
+• Shareable reports - Give teams actionable insights.

 Downside

-Results come from a single test inbox and do not provide full inbox placement analysis across multiple inbox providers.
-Teams may still need other deliverability tools for broader inbox placement monitoring.
+Results come from a single test inbox and may not reflect inbox placement for larger campaigns or multiple providers.

 7. Folderly